Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (Im System "Other")

 - *Supplier no. for user*
-Enter the reference supplier number defined by the user, if any.
+  Enter the reference supplier number defined by the user.

 - *Freight limit*
-Enter a freight limit by the supplier, if necessary.

-  > [Info] This field is only relevant for suppliers and, therefore, it is only displayed when a supplier (account number range 70000-99999) has been created.
+  Enter a freight limit by the supplier.
+This field is only displayed when a supplier (account number range 70000-99999) has been created.

 - [SAVE]
   Click this button to save any changes made.